miikaah/musa/README.md

 ####

-- Remove bug where playback resumes from beginning after pausing
-- Play / Pause with space bar
 - Mute / Unmute with volume button
+- Show pause icon in playlist when paused
+- Fix bug where playback resumes from beginning after pausing
-- Parse year to date if the date is an ISO dates
+- Parse year to date if the date is an ISO date

 ####